 On October 17, 2012, Wendy Crossland and Richard Fournier filed a lawsuit in the Superior Court of the State of California, County of Riverside, styled Wendy Crossland and Richard Fournier v.
 Monster Beverage Corporation, against the Company claiming that the death of their 14 year old daughter (Anais Fournier) was caused by her consumption of two 24-ounce Monster Energy® drinks over the course of two days in December 2011.
 The plaintiffs allege strict product liability, negligence, fraudulent concealment, breach of implied warranties and wrongful death.
 The plaintiffs claim general damages in excess of \$25,000 and punitive damages.
+The Company filed a demurrer and a motion to strike the plaintiffs' complaint on November 19, 2012, and the plaintiffs filed a first amended complaint on December 19, 2012.
+The Company filed its answer to the first amended complaint on June 7, 2013.
+The court has set a mediation completion date of November 26, 2013.
+Discovery has commenced but no trial date has been set.
 The Company believes that the plaintiffs' complaint is without merit and plans a vigorous defense.
 The Company also believes that any such damages, if awarded, would not have a material adverse effect on the Company's financial position or results of operations.